 This record can be adapted should you decide to conduct online searches after shortlisting.
-You must agree to the criteria and apply their process fairly and consistently.
+You must agree to the criteria and apply the process fairly and consistently.

 Role shortlisted for:

 Candidate name:

 Searcher name:

 Date and time of online search:

-Agreed search terms: •'Candidate name'
+Agreed search terms: • 'Candidate name(s)'

-•'Candidate name' + 'job title'
+• 'Candidate name(s)' + 'job title'

-• 'Candidate name' + 'current employer'
+'Candidate name(s)' + 'current employer'

-• 'Candidate name' + 'previous employer'
+'Candidate name(s)' + 'previous employer'

-• 'Candidate name' + 'educational institution'
+'Candidate name(s)' + 'educational institution'

 Agreed platforms: • Google

-• Meta

-• Instagram

-• Twitter

-● LinkedIn
+LinkedIn

-• Their most recent employer's website
+Their most recent employer's website

 Agreed limitations: Search to be carried out using the agreed terms, looking

-at the first page of results only
+at the first 3 pages of results only

 Findings to note: We are specifically looking for things that would make

 someone unsuitable to work with children and/or could

-bring the employer into disrepute, for example evidence
+bring the employer into disrepute (for example, evidence

-of offensive or inappropriate behaviour.
+of offensive or inappropriate behaviour).

 Do not include irrelevant personal information.

-2 o not mendae meletane personar mormation.